archesproject/arches-dev-training/slides/04-module1.md

 ## Datatypes

-Define how data are managed for a given node; some examples include:
+- Datatypes define how data are managed for a given node

-- String
-- Number
-- Boolean
-- Date
-- Concept
-- Domain
-- GeoJson
+- For example: strings, numbers, dates, etc.

-Datatypes are responsible for all backend operations, including:
+- Datatypes are responsible for all backend operations, including:
     - Validating values prior to save
     - Indexing and searching for values in Elasticsearch
     - Transforming data on import and export

 ---